Types of disability services

 Scholarships

-The AUT School Leaver Scholarship – Hiki Ake (Lift Up) category supports one talented school leaver each year who faces significant barriers to starting university.
+The AUT School Leaver Scholarship – Hiki Ake (Lift Up) category is awarded to one talented school leaver each year who faces significant barriers to starting university.
 It covers three years of full-time study in a bachelor's degree.

 The Sir Roy Mckenzie AUT Deaf Scholarship is awarded each year to two Deaf students, one undergraduate and one postgraduate, to support their study journey with a stipend.